iinsertNameHere/catnap/README.md

 #### Alias
 The `alias` key can be used to define alternate names that should also refer to the DistroArt Object.

-*Example in which 'test1' also referes to your new DistroArt object:*
+*Example in which 'test1' also refers to your new DistroArt object:*
 ```
 alias = "test1"
 ```